 Glenn Beck, the New York Times bestselling author of The Great Reset, tackles some of our country’s biggest problems in this funny, outrageous, and entertaining book.

-Have you ever wondered why some of the biggest problems we face, from illegal immigration to global warming to poverty, never seem to get fixed?
-The reason is simple: the solutions just aren’t very convenient.
-Fortunately, radio and television host Glenn Beck doesn’t care much about convenience; he cares about common sense.
+Glenn Beck believes that the reason why some of our biggest problems never seem to get fixed is simple: the solutions just aren’t very convenient.
+And as the host of a nationally syndicated radio show and a prime-time television show on CNN Headline News, Glenn Beck doesn’t care much about convenience; he cares about common sense.

-Global warming is another issue that’s ripe with lies and distortion.
-How many times have you heard that carbon dioxide is responsible for huge natural disasters that have killed millions of people?
+Take the issue of poverty, for example.
+Over the last forty years, America’s poorest cities all had one simple thing in common, but politicians will never reveal what that is (or explain how easy it would be to change).
+Global warming is another issue that’s rife with lies and distortion.
+How many times have we heard that carbon dioxide is responsible for huge natural disasters that have killed millions of people?
 The truth is, it’s actually the other way around: as CO2 has increased, deaths from extreme weather have decreased.
-Bet you'll never see that in an Al Gore slide show.
+But that would never be shown in an Al Gore slide show.

 Glenn Beck, the nationally syndicated radio host and founder of TheBlaze television network, has written thirteen #1 bestselling books and is one of the few authors in history to have had #1 national bestsellers in the fiction, nonfiction, self-help, and children’s picture book genres.
-His recent fiction works include the thrillers Agenda 21, The Overton Window, and its sequel, The Eye of Moloch; his many nonfiction titles include Conform, Miracles and Massacres, Control, and Being George Washington.
+His recent fiction works include the thrillers Agenda 21, The Overton Window, and its sequel, The Eye of Moloch; his many nonfiction titles include The Great Reset, Conform, Miracles and Massacres, Control, and Being George Washington.
 For more information about Glenn Beck, his books, and TheBlaze television network, visit GlennBeck.com and TheBlaze.com.